 or Lorine Niedecker lays for that pantheon a sensate material ground

 “We have a lovely

 Nearby dark wood –

-(I wanted to go somewhere with unclosedness: that language, even if inescapably human, in its indeterminacy leaves gaps the non-human comes streaming in – thinking especially of that gǣst/gæst play at the end, how it multiplies meanings and leaves something unresolved, uncompletable.
+I wanted to go somewhere with unclosedness: that language, though inescapably human, in its indeterminacy leaves gaps the non-human comes streaming in thru – thinking especially of that gǣst/gæst play at the end, how it multiplies meanings and leaves something unresolved, uncompletable.
 Because rhizome.
 But it’ll have to wait for another day.
-Got a heap of other poems to comment on and a tight deadline.)
+Got a heap of other poems to comment on & a tight deadline.

 1 swīgað.
 Marsden notes a play between this word, “be silent,” and swōgað (l.
 7) “make sound.”